braintree/braintree_ios/README.md

 ### Carthage
 Add `github "braintree/braintree_ios"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

+*Note:* Long term support for Carthage is not guaranteed.
+Please update to SPM, if possible.
+Open a GitHub issue if there are concerns.

 ## Documentation

 Start with [**'Hello, Client!'**](https://developers.braintreepayments.com/ios/start/hello-client) for instructions on basic setup and usage.